ctnava/rxtechnotes/ref/technician_career.md

 # Pharmacy Technician Scope of Practice, Credentials, & Career

-A pharmacy technician is an individual who, under the direct supervision and control of a pharmacist, performs non-discretionary tasks.
+Pharmacy technicians are the backbone of daily pharmacy operations.
+They work under the supervision and control of licensed pharmacists to ensure that prescriptions are accurately prepared, labeled, and dispensed.
+According to the **Bureau of Labor Statistics (BLS)**, pharmacy technicians “help pharmacists dispense prescription medication to customers or health professionals [by performing non-discretionary tasks]”, underscoring their essential technical and administrative responsibilities.

 The title **"pharmacy technician"** is used in 47 states, though some states use different terms: